Jimmy Rushing: Career

 Rushing toured the Midwest and California as an itinerant blues singer in the early 1920s before moving to Los Angeles, where he played piano and sang with Jelly Roll Morton.
 He also sang with Billy King before moving on to Walter Page's Blue Devils in 1927.
 He and other members of the Blue Devils defected to the Bennie Moten band in 1929.

+Rushing with the Woody Herman band at Lennie's on the Turnpike, 1964.
+From left: Rushing, Chuck Andrus, and Sal Nistico.

 Moten died in 1935, and Rushing joined Count Basie for what would be a 13-year job.
 Due to his tutelage under his mentor Moten, Rushing was a proponent of the Kansas City, Missouri, jump blues tradition exemplified by his performances of "Sent for You Yesterday" and "Boogie Woogie" for the Count Basie Orchestra.
 After leaving Basie, his recording career continued as a singer with other bands.

 When the Basie band broke up in 1950, he retired briefly but then formed his own group.
 He made a guest appearance with Duke Ellington for the 1959 album Jazz Party.
 In 1960, he recorded an album with the Dave Brubeck Quartet.

 He appeared in the 1957 television special Sound of Jazz, singing one of his signature songs, "I Left My Baby", backed by many of his former Basie band members.
 In 1958, he was among the musicians included in an Esquire magazine photo by Art Kane that was memorialized in the documentary film A Great Day in Harlem.
 He toured the UK with Humphrey Lyttelton and his band.
 A BBC broadcast with Rushing accompanied by Lyttelton's big band was released in 2009.
 In 1960, he appeared in a videotaped blues jam at the Newport Jazz Festival with the Muddy Waters Blues Band, singing "Mean Mistreater".
 In 1969, Rushing appeared in The Learning Tree, the first major studio feature film directed by an African-American, Gordon Parks.